-In an effort to be more equitable, inclusive, and to hold ourselves accountable as we seek to better represent Metro Atlanta’s diverse communities, WABE has implemented a source tracker for its locally produced programs and segments.
-The tracker documents all the people we talk to as we produce news stories, programs, or other content that provides an opportunity to hear from the people of metro Atlanta.
+As we continue our efforts to be more equitable, inclusive, and to hold ourselves accountable in representing the diversity of Metro Atlanta, WABE has updated its source tracker for the second quarter of 2021.
+The tracker documents the people we talk to as we produce news stories, programs, or other content affording an opportunity to hear from the people of metro Atlanta.
 The goal of the tracker is two-fold:

 - Understand who we are talking to when we seek out sources for the stories we tell.

 - Determine if the representation of people we speak to aligns with the demographic composition of the Atlanta metro area.

 We then use these findings to adjust who we pursue as sources in order to make a better match to those who live and work in this area.
 This is the second quarter of reporting our data publicly, so let’s see what has changed from our last report.

 Q2 2021 Report

 Similar to what we reported last quarter, the voices heard on WABE’s locally produced programs and segments during the second quarter align fairly well with some benchmarks but lack correlation with others: